 Slow motion gait analysis and technical gait training with Tom Daw is to help runners become more efficient and resilient to injury.

 We like to say it’s Evolution not Revolution because changing your running technique takes time and effort.
 Think about how you walk whilst you walk… If you concentrate hard enough you’ll soon notice walking becomes awkward and clunky.
 It is difficult to know exactly what you’re doing and often people will think they’re doing something but the video will show something completely different.
-This is why the service is delivered as package of 4 separate 1 hr sessions designed to give you the tools you need to implement the change over time rather than a 1 hit wonder.
+This is why we like to deliver the service as package of 4 separate 1 hr sessions designed to give you the tools you need to implement the change over time rather than a 1 hit wonder.

 Appointment 1: Case History Consultation & Video Assessment